microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/01-assessment.md

     ```
     or

     ```bash
     kubectl -n mysql exec deploy/mysql -it -- bash
     ```

-    Once they do that they can use psql or mysql to check the version
+    Once they do that they can use psql or mysql to check the version.
+In MySQL to check the db engine and what type of tables we have

+    ```sql
+    select table_schema, engine, count(1) from information_schema.tables group by table_schema, engine  ;
+    ```